 Indeed, was it planned?

-SIP 16 hopefully assures creditors while offering a platform form for companies that have struggled while having once restructured a viable business, maintaining jobs and hopefully profit.
+SIP 16 hopefully assures creditors, while offering a platform for struggling companies, while once restructured a viable business, maintaining jobs and hopefully profit.

 Increased Rules for Pre-Pack Administrations